Invest-In-a-Tech/Machine-Learning-ES-Emini-Futures/README.md

 # Machine-Learning-ES-Emini-Futures
-This projects explores Machine Learning, how I apply it to day trading ES E-mini futures contract, and Sierra Charts
+This project explores Machine Learning, and how I apply it to day trading ES E-mini futures contracts and how to bridge Python to Sierra Charts